How to Introduce a Comforter to Your Baby

 Bringing a comforter into your baby's world is one of those small parenting decisions that can make a surprisingly big difference.
 A comforter - when introduced thoughtfully - can become your baby's most treasured companion: a source of calm during unsettled moments, a familiar presence at bedtime, and a gentle anchor that helps them feel safe even when you're not right beside them.

 The good news is there's no perfect moment and no complicated method.
 It's really about consistency, patience, and a little bit of timing.
-Here's everything you need to know.
+Here's everything you need to know from the team at Bullabaloo.

 What Does a Comforter Actually Do?